 Today, Corinth is a vibrant and growing church.
-As we prepare for our 150th anniversary (May 22, 2019), we are actively reflecting on how God has used Corinth over the past 150 years, and how God might use us in the next 150.
+As celebrate our 150th anniversary (May 22, 2019), we are actively reflecting on how God has used Corinth over the past 150 years, and how God might use us in the next 150.
 We are celebrating our many blessings, and making strategic plans that we pray will help us to stay strong, healthy, and relevant in the coming years.

 For more information…

 To learn more about the heritage of Corinth, including our connection to the SALT Block and how we came to have “Boy Scout Troop 1,” contact us and ask for a copy of the 125th Anniversary Booklet.

 The church office also has copies of a 2009 booklet (“Remembering…”) from the 50th anniversary celebration of our current Gothic building.
 It has many more details about the construction and maintenance our current home.